-But, it is no brainer that much of its beauty comes from the vibrant colours its locals are dressed in.
+But, it is no brainer that much of its beauty comes from the vibrant colors its locals are dressed in.

-Rajasthani people are the most colourful folks you’ll ever meet on your cultural trip to India and we mean it.
+Rajasthani people are the most colorful folks you’ll ever meet on your cultural trip to India and we mean it.

 Holy Moly!
 Every street here looks like an avalanche of color and we are not complaining.

-Even, the big silver jewellery trend that lasted for a hot minute in the fashion industry does find its origins from the chunky silver jewellery of the Banjaras of Rajasthan.
+Even, the big silver jewelry trend that lasted for a hot minute in the fashion industry does find its origins in the chunky silver jewelry of the Banjaras of Rajasthan.

-Do you know that these tribal women wear heavy jewellery that is as heavy as their weight (or almost up to five kgs) without much discomfort almost all the time?
+Do you know that these tribal women wear heavy jewelry that is as heavy as their weight (or almost up to five kgs) without much discomfort almost all the time?

 Spotting a traditional Rajasthani local is no big deal if you know the basics.
-Like the staple attire for men in this area is dun-coloured kurtas, known as ‘Angrakhas’.
-They elegantly pair it with either dhotis or pajamas and vibrantly coloured pagris (turbans).
+The staple attire for men in this area is dun-colored kurtas, known as ‘Angrakhas’.
+They elegantly pair it with either dhotis or pajamas and vibrantly colored pagris (turbans).

 Fun fact: Even these Pagris have two types here one Jodhpuri Safa and the other Jaipuri Pagri.
 And, these men also wear ornaments in the form of chokers and earrings.

 For women, it’s a whole new world, literally!